 Seeing -1200 here indicates the response from the modem was not received in a timely manner and would indicate a bad signal.
 Please note that on DeviceOS 1.5.0, this key returns -1200 regardless of signal strength: a regression that was fixed in DeviceOS 1.5.1.

-Common errors here include 1 (ping timeout) and 17 (error establishing a session), both commonly associated with signal issues.
-See below for more information about error codes!
+_Common errors here include 1 (ping timeout) and 17 (error establishing a session), both commonly associated with signal issues.
+These codes can be found here.

 Useful to determine what is powering your device (VIN, battery, etc…).
 It’s worth explicitly stating that 2G/3G devices have specific current requirements (link) in order to connect.